GuildCrafts/web-development-js/_goals/98-Pizza_Restaurant-RDB_Schema_with_CRUD_API.md

 - [ ] API documentation is included in the repo with details on each route, parameters/headers needed, and the structure of returned data
 - [ ] A simple web user interface exists that allows users CRUD the data in the specification (this interface can be as simple as a checkbox that "orders" a pizza by creating a DB record in one of your tables)

-## Quality Rubric

-- SQL files are well formatted and readable [50 points]
-- All the SQL keywords are capitalized [25 points]
-- The E-R diagram minimizes data redundancy [25 points]
-- Table names are singular, not plural [25 points]
-- Commit messages are concise and descriptive [50 points]
-- Code is well formatted without any linting errors [25 points]
-- Variables, functions, CSS classes, etc. are meaningfully named [50 points]
-- Functions are small and serve a single purpose [50 points]
-- Code is well organized into a meaningful file structure [50 points]
-- Code is reasonably tested with a test suite [50 points]

 ## Resources